NBence0/JedlikBots/README.md

 *   **Central Processing Unit (CPU):** The board hosts a **Raspberry Pi Compute Module 5 (CM5)**, which is responsible for computationally intensive tasks like machine vision and artificial intelligence.
 *   **Real-Time Microcontroller (MCU):** An **ESP32-S3** microcontroller handles low-level, hardware-related control (motors, sensors), guaranteeing deterministic, real-time operation.
 *   **Motor Control Subsystem:**
-    *   Four **TMC5160** stepper motor drivers controlled via UART for precise and silent movement.
+    *   Four **TMC5160** stepper motor drivers controlled via SPI for precise and silent movement.
 These drivers have advanced features like `StealthChop2™` for silent operation and `StallGuard2™` for sensorless homing.
     *   Multiple H-bridge outputs for driving DC motors and other actuators.
-*   **Power Supply Unit (PSU):** A complex power supply providing multiple voltage levels (5V, 12V, 24V) and managing battery charging (`Battery-circuit.kicad_sch`).
+*   **Power Supply Unit (PSU):** A complex power supply providing multiple voltage levels (5V, 12V) and managing battery charging (`Battery-circuit.kicad_sch`).
 The system monitors the battery status and provides protection against overcharging and deep discharge.
 *   **Sensor Interfaces:**
     *   **I²C Bus:** Multiple I²C devices, including a 9-axis IMU (BNO085) and an environmental sensor (BME280), are connected through an I²C multiplexer, allowing the simultaneous use of devices with the same address.
     *   **Analog-to-Digital Converter (ADC):** A high-resolution ADC (`ADS8688`) is responsible for the precise digitization of analog sensor signals (e.g., distance sensors).